One Main Subject Can Make Your Photos More Interesting

 Use the same methods to render your main subject isolated over and over.
 This will evolve into your own recognizable personal photography style.

 You may find you love to use prime lenses with wide apertures to create beautiful bokeh which enhances your subjects.

 Working more with contrast and light may become your thing.
 Separating your subject using the figure to ground technique often you’ll build your style.

 Managing the rules of composition intuitively will add depth to these two techniques.
-Strong composition coupled with wonderful bokeh and/or creative use of contrast makes for fabulous photographs.
+Strong composition along with wonderful bokeh and/or creative use of contrast makes for more interesting photos.